 Your blood alcohol content (BAC) level is used to determine if you are legally intoxicated and can be arrested for driving under the influence of alcohol.
 In all states, your BAC cannot exceed 0.08.
 If your BAC is higher than this level, you can be arrested for a DUI.

-If you are arrested on suspicion of a DUI, contact our Fort Lauderdale DUI attorneys at Hager & Schwartz, P.A.
+If you are arrested on suspicion of a DUI, contact our Fort Lauderdale DUI blood test attorneys at Hager & Schwartz, P.A.

 Tests used to determine your BAC are: